 How We Are Serving the Community

-Check out just some of what the Adult Learning Center, The Club at Collington Square, the 29th Street Community Center, Community Schools, and our neighborhoods program have achieved in April 2020.
+Check out just some of what the Adult Learning Center, The Club at Collington Square, the 29th Street Community Center, Community Schools, and our neighborhoods program have achieved as of August 2020.

 Adult Learning Center